-Poet Sonia Sanchez returns to The HistoryMakers to host a double The HistoryMakers Year in Review—2008 & 2009.
-2008 is a big year, with An Evening With Richard Parsons taped in Washington, D.C. at The George Washington University with CNN’s Soledad O’Brien.
-Future president (then U.S. Senator) Barack Obama is featured in The HistoryMakers Agents of Change public program.
-The year rounds out with An Evening With Eartha Kitt, where the iconic singer shares her life story in conversation with Gwen Ifill in Chicago.
-In 2009, The HistoryMakers receives a financial boost with generous grants from the National Endowment for the Humanities and the National Science Foundation as well as a large gift from Herbert P. Wilkins, Sr. and Sheran L. Wilkins to increase education about African Americans in politics, science, and media, respectively.
-While a solid 294 HistoryMakers are interviewed in 2008, only six new interviews make it to the archive in 2009.
-In addition to behind-the-scenes footage of the PBS-TV tapings and other events these years, this evening program will include a pre-recorded performance by René Marie in tribute to Eartha Kitt, Richard Parsons, and those interviewed in 2008 and 2009.
+We celebrate two years with The HistoryMakers Year In Review—2008 & 2009.
+In 2008, Eartha Kitt, her daughter Kitt Shapiro and her pianist Daryl Waters traveled to Chicago for what was to be Eartha Kitt’s last performance and interview.
+Eartha Kitt would pass away on Christmas Day 2008 when her signature song was Santa Baby.
+Just a few months earlier during rehearsal, she swung her leg up to the top of her head as easily as someone a quarter of her 81 years of age.
+The year started earlier in Washington, D.C. with the taping of An Evening With Richard Parsons where CNN’s Soledad O’Brien interviewed the iconic business leader Dick Parsons.
+The HistoryMakers-University of Illinois partnership with programs occurring on all campuses was well underway.
+Then, in 2009, The HistoryMakers received a financial boost from the National Endowment for the Humanities and the National Science Foundation, as well as a large gift from Herbert P. Wilkins, Sr. and Sheran L. Wilkins to increase education about African Americans in politics, science, and media, respectively.
+While 294 HistoryMakers were interviewed in 2008, only six interviews made it to the archive in 2009.
+In addition to behind-the-scenes footage of the PBS-TV tapings and other events of these years, this evening program includes a musical tribute to Eartha Kitt by René Marie, provided courtesy of Motema Music.
 The evening closes with the screening of An Evening With Eartha Kitt and An Evening With Richard Parsons.

 Taped: Saturday, September 20, 2008